Kaurihohore School Week Six, Term Four 2024

 Contacting Us

-You can find all staff emails on our blog page under the tab ‘our staff,’ however the best way to contact your child’s teacher is via seesaw message.
+You can find all staff emails on our blog page under the tab ‘our staff,’ however the best way to contact your child’s teacher is via seesaw message, from here they can quickly answer any questions or make time with you to meet face to face.
 Teachers will endeavour to answer when they have time during the day, however please don’t expect replies to messages or emails after 5pm.
 We will respond the next day as soon as we can.
 Please refrain from using Facebook messenger, or our personal phone numbers to contact us.

 Our school blog is kaurihohoreschool.blogspot.com